Portfolio Reviews for Art and Design

 If your school or college work is likely to be sent away for assessment or put on display, keep copies so that you can still include that work in your portfolio.

 For advice on how to put together your online portfolios please refer to the online portfolio submission help section above.

 How should I organise my portfolio?

-Make sure your name is clearly visible on the outside of your portfolio.
+Make sure your name is clearly visible at the start of your portfolio.
 Add a short explanatory title and one or two sentences at the start of each piece of work saying what it is, what it’s about and when it was done.
 This will help to ensure that your portfolio is understood in the way you want it to be when you are not there to explain it.
-For online submissions your supporting text will also help to provide us with this detail.

 What are we looking for?